vishnuvartthan/wrr-qos-scheduler/README.md

 5. Once a request is presented at the output, it is held stable until downstream `ready` is asserted.
 6. FIFO pop happens only on a real output handshake.

-That last point matters.
-It keeps the design safe under downstream stalls and avoids dropping or reordering requests during backpressure.

 ## Verification